-- Timeline Annually February through May - Your office will receive requests directly from Verda Healthcare or through our third-party record retrieval vendor.
+- Timeline Year-round chart review from January to December. - Your office will receive requests directly from Verda Healthcare or through our third-party record retrieval vendor.
 Specific instructions for the type of information needed will be provided along with directions on where to send the information.
 Timely submission of records is key to ensuring the care provided is accurately reflected in the published HEDIS rates.